AEM for Parents & Families

 Do you have any tools that can help make decisions about AEM?

 The AEM Navigator is designed to help families and educators walk through the AEM decision-making process for print-based materials.
 It includes a 4-step guide to help make decisions about AEM for an individual learner.
 Guiding questions, rich resources, and helpful scaffolds are built-in to assist your team in making informed decisions about print-based materials.
-The AEM Navigator is also available in a print version.
+You can also download and print the AEM Navigator.

-The AIM Explorer simulates some of the features found in e-books, online programs, web browsers, and digital text.
-You can try out things like text magnification, different text and background colors, different layout options, and text-to-speech settings to see what works best for your family member when reading in a digital environment.
+The AEM Explorer simulates some of the features found in e-books, online programs, web browsers, and digital text.
+You and your learner can try out things like text magnification, different text and background colors, different layout options, and text-to-speech settings to find out what works best for reading in a digital environment.
+Many of the features demonstrated in the AEM Explorer are now available as built-in options on the devices many learners already own.
+To learn more about these features, visit Personalizing the Reading Experience.

-We hope you find these tools useful as you’re thinking about AEM for your family member.
+We hope you find these tools useful as you’re thinking about AEM and your family member’s needs.
 They’re also great tools to help start the conversation with schools, institutions, and organizations about AEM.
 Be sure to check them out!

 Are there things I can do to help at home?